ryanrackemann/veronicaclancy/README.md

 # Introduction

-Welcome to the official website of Jane Doe.
-This static website showcases Jane's education and work experience.
+Welcome to the official website of Veronica Clancy.
+This static website showcases Veronica's education and work experience.
 It is hosted on GitHub Pages.

 # Features

-- Education: A detailed overview of Jane's educational background, including degrees, certifications, and other academic achievements.
+- Education: A detailed overview of Veronica's educational background, including degrees, certifications, and other academic achievements.
-- Work Experience: A comprehensive summary of Jane's professional work experience, including roles, responsibilities, and notable projects.
+- Work Experience: A comprehensive summary of Veronica's professional work experience, including roles, responsibilities, and notable projects.

 # Technologies Used